Best Loans for Credit Card Refinancing in January 2025

 You could qualify for a debt consolidation loan for bad credit with a score as low as 300 (see Upstart).
 But just because you qualify with a lower score doesn’t mean it’s a wise move.

-To refinance your credit cards with a credit card consolidation loan, you’ll probably want at least good credit (680 or higher).
+To refinance credit card debt with a credit card consolidation loan, you’ll probably want at least good credit (680 or higher).
 It also depends on the APR you’re paying across your cards.
 Calculate the average credit card APR, prequalify for a few loans and see which option works out in your favor.

 By trading in high-interest credit card debt for lower-interest personal loan debt, credit card refinancing can save you money.
 But there are a few pitfalls to avoid.

 A long loan term could result in more overall interest, even if the APR on your loan is lower than your cards.
-The longer period of time it takes you to pay off your debt, the more interest you may pay.
+The longer it takes you to pay off your debt, the more interest you may pay.

 Also, if you continue to charge your cards, refinancing is only a band-aid.
 Along with refinancing, review your budget and your financial habits so you don’t find yourself in a cycle of debt.